brunovmartini/projects-core-service/README.md

 ### Endpoints 🌐

-The endpoints with the GET method can be executed by any user and do not require a logged user.
+The endpoints with the `GET` method can be executed by any user and do not require a logged user.

-The endpoints with the POST, PUT and DELETE methods can only be executed by a user with the user type "manager".
+The endpoints with the `POST`, `PUT` and `DELETE` methods can only be executed by a user with the user type `manager`.
 Therefore, they require a manager to be logged in.

 ---

 ### Users 👤

-An admin user is automatically created on the database when the application is started for the first time, therefore the first login can be done with the endpoint `POST auth/login` with the following credentials:
+A manager user is automatically created on the database when the application is started for the first time, therefore the first login can be done with the endpoint `POST /auth/login` with the following credentials:
 ```jsx
 {
     "email": "admin@admin.com",